awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-application-inputlambdaprocessor.md

 The `InputLambdaProcessor` property type specifies the Amazon Resource Name \(ARN\) of a Lambda function for preprocessing records in a stream before the SQL code for an Amazon Kinesis Data Analytics application executes\.

- `InputLambdaProcessor` is a property of the [Kinesis Data Analytics Application Input](aws-properties-kinesisanalytics-application-input.md) property type\.
+ `InputLambdaProcessor` is a property of the [Input](aws-properties-kinesisanalytics-application-input.md) property type\.

 ## Syntax<a name="aws-properties-kinesisanalytics-application-inputlambdaprocessor-syntax"></a>